Visit

 Weather

-This is Minnesota, and the weather can be especially fickle!
+This is Minnesota, and the weather on the lake can be especially fickle!
 Of course this is all part of the fun and adventure of Art Shanty Projects.

-Even on shore, visitors should be prepared for snow, wind(!), wet and/or slippery surfaces, or even rain.
-We recommend dressing in layers with a wind-breaking layer on the outside (if you can), and wearing tall boots (especially if you want to tromp through snow!).
+Be prepared for snow, wind(!), wet and/or slippery surfaces, or even rain.
+We recommend dressing in layers with a wind-breaking layer on the outside (if you can), and wearing boots with thick soles (the surface of the icy lake is much colder than walking on the sidewalk).
 Waterproof options are best!
 Compression socks work remarkably well to keep feet warm!
-If you have traction cleats for your boots, bring them!
+Surfaces can be slippery and conditions can be variable, even in the park / on shore.
+Waterproof boots and traction devices (like Yak Trax) are recommended!

 Nearby ATMs